yemelianovyehor/asciiimg/README.md

 # How to convert an image to ASCII

+    There is also an interactive version of README in this repo

 ## Imports and example image

 I will use matplotlib to read image and show progress, numpy to edit image like a 2D array and PIL to finish up and save the new image.